 As you round the third bend at river mile 130, look for Saltlick Landing on river left.
 In March of 1938, the ill-fated “Last Raft” used this location as a tie-up point.
 After an additional two miles and two bends later, you will pass the former location of the Bog Iron Ore Deposit at river mile 127.5 on river left.
 Discovered in 1815, the Bog Iron Ore was transported upstream to the Peter Karthaus Iron Furnace.

 About 5 miles into the route, paddlers will encounter Buttermilk Falls.
-This straight, 0.7-mile “rock garden” is easily traversed during adequate river flows but can become a more treacherous Class II rapid under low flow conditions.
+This straight, 0.7-mile “rock garden” is a Class I rapid during normal river flows but can become a more treacherous Class II rapid under high flow conditions.
 Check river gages and use caution throughout this area.